 Water

 Recently plans to install a new water pipeline in Yellowknife had to be delayed when the construction bids were nearly double the original estimates.
+In 2025, the estimate increased to triple its original figure.

 These problems have persisted for decades.
 Solving them permanently is beyond the means of local and territorial governments and must compete with infrastructure projects across Canada for limited federal funds.